21f3000413/QuizMaster/README.md

-This is a MAD1 Project named quiz-master.
+This is a Modern Application Development 1 Project named quiz-master.
 It is a multi-user app (one requires an administrator and other users) that acts as an exam preparation site for multiple courses.